ElliotRedhead/LearningDjango/README.md

 - Error: "TemplateDoesNotExist at /", ensure app name e.g."todo" is in the INSTALLED_APPS list of settings.py.

+- To install sqlite3: download the .dll for the required OS, ensure environmental variables are configured for this.

 ### Commands

 1. Install a specific version of Django that is compatible with the CI course instructional content: